group of people smiling at event

 Black Business Network

-We support the retention and advancement of Black talent within AbbVie, foster an inclusive culture and make a remarkable impact on our company and the communities where we work and live.
+We foster an inclusive culture and make a remarkable impact on our company and the communities where we work and live.
+The Black Business Network (BBN) is open to all AbbVie employees.

 There’s a future full of possibilities